dekuNukem/traffic-cone-film-scanning/README.md

 From now on, avoid touching the camera as much as possible!

-* Use remote release / remote app / self timer, take a photo!
+* Take a photo using remote release / remote app / self timer.

-* Slide the cone around the glass for each photo
+* Slide the cone around the glass for each frame

 * Grab the neck of the cone, not the lens, to avoid accidentally knocking out focus.